 From its junction with ID-46, drive west on City of Rocks Road.
-At 4.9 miles, go L to stay on City of Rocks Road.
-At 5.8 miles, go R onto Davis Mountain Road.
-At 7.5 miles, go R at an unsigned junction onto a rougher jeep road.
+At 4.9 miles, go left to stay on City of Rocks Road.
+At 5.8 miles, go right onto Davis Mountain Road.
+At 7.5 miles, go right at an unsigned junction onto a rougher jeep road.
 At 7.6 miles, park/camp in a grassy area alongside the road.
 The elevation here is 5,700 feet.
-This climb begins on the ridge saddle at the base of the West Ridge of Fir Grove Mountain.
+This climb begins on the ridge saddle at the base of the west ridge of Fir Grove Mountain.
 You can reach this saddle directly from the grassy parking pullout area by hiking up the ATV road/trail all the way to the saddle.

-From the saddle at the base of the West Ridge of Fir Grove Mountain, follow the ridge crest W then NW over numerous points and several saddles to reach an old road that leads to the summit area.
-The ridge crest is mostly short scrub and ground talus, but there are a couple of rocky points to either climb over or skirt around.
+From the saddle at the base of the west ridge of Fir Grove Mountain, follow the ridge crest west then northwest over numerous points and several saddles to reach an old road that leads to the summit area.
+The ridge crest is mostly short scrub and ground talus but there are a couple of rocky points to either climb over or skirt around.
 In some sections, you can follow the side of a ridgeline cattle fence using a footpath to move more quickly through the sagebrush/scrub and field grass.

 The first ridge point/hump is the rockiest and the most challenging.
-Climbing up over it is Class 3 with some exposure, so care must be taken here.
+Climbing up over it is Class 3 with some exposure so care must be taken here.
 The remaining ridge points/humps are either easy grass/scrub or an easy mix of rock and scrub/grass.
 You must cross a well-maintained, stiff cattle fence about a mile from the summit.
-I believe this is probably the boundary between BLM land and private land, but there were no signs or orange paint to indicate such.
+I suspect that this is probably the boundary between BLM land and private land but there were no signage or orange paint to indicate such.